Justinian and the Byzantine Papacy made an end to Arianism.

 Byzantine Papacy

-During the Byzantine Papacy, countless Easterners rose through the ranks of the clergy in the church in Rome.
-At the end of the sixth century, Easterners constituted less than one percent of the papal hierarchy.
+The two halves of the Empire always had cultural differences.
+For example, the Western Empire spoke Latin and the East Greek.
+During the Byzantine Papacy, large numbers of Easterners rose through the ranks of the clergy in Papacy.
+Easterners constituted less than one percent of the papal hierarchy at the end of the sixth century.
 In contrast, according to Ekonomou, over a century later, between 701 and 750, “Greeks outnumbered Latins by nearly three and a half to one”.

-This confirms that the church in the west was now once again firmly subject to the authority of the (Eastern) Roman Emperor.
+This confirms that the church in the West was now once again firmly subject to the authority of the (Eastern) Roman Emperor.

 This relationship also allowed the Byzantine Empire, through the Church, a certain level of control over the Germanic nations in the West.
 To some extent, the Roman Empire was reunited.

-The first Germanic ruler to convert from Arianism to Chalcedonian Christianity was Reccared I of the Arian Visigoths in Spain.
+After Justinian began to rule the Germanic tribes through the Papacy, they incrementally abandoned Arianism in favor of Catholicism.
+The first Germanic ruler to convert from Arianism to Chalcedonian Christianity was Reccared I of the Visigoths in Spain.
 He converted in 587.
-Visigothic Spain converted to Catholicism at the Third Council of Toledo in 589
+Visigothic Spain followed him at the Third Council of Toledo in 589.

 The Anglo-Saxons of Southern Britain were the predecessors of the English.
-They had never been part of the Empire and were entirely pagan, but were forcibly converted by their king Æthelberht of Kent, following the work of missionaries sent by Pope Gregory the Great.
+They had never been part of the Empire and were pagan, but were forcibly converted by their king Æthelberht of Kent, following the work of missionaries sent by Pope Gregory the Great.
+In turn, the Anglo-Saxons sent missionaries to northwestern Europe – to what is now the Netherlands.

 Conclusions